oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 Depending on the policies adopted by the resource server, the `acr_values` parameter introduced in (#Challenge) might unintentionally disclose information about the authenticated user, the resource itself, the authorization server, and any other context-specific data that an attacker might use to gain knowledge about their target.
 For example, a resource server requesting an acr value corresponding to a high level of assurance for some users but not others might identify possible high privilege users to target with spearhead phishing attacks.
 Implementers should use care in determining what to disclose in the challenge and in what circumstances.
-The logic examining the incoming access token to determine whether a challenge should be returned can execute either before or after the traditional token validation logic, be it based on JWT token validation, introspection, or any other method.
+The logic examining the incoming access token to determine whether a challenge should be returned can execute either before or after the conventional token validation logic, be it based on JWT token validation, introspection, or any other method.
 The resource server MAY return a challenge without verifying the client presented a valid token.
 However, this approach will leak the required properties of an authorization token to an actor who has not proven they can obtain a token for this resource server.

 As this specification provides a mechanism for the resource server to trigger user interaction, it's important for the authorization server and clients to consider that a malicious resource server might abuse of that feature.